• Skip to primary navigation

 A collage of four images showing how to make chicken kofta.

-• Add onions, garlic and parsley to the food processor and process then set aside.
+• Add onions, garlic, and parsley to the food processor and process, then set aside in a large bowl..

-• Add partially frozen chicken pieces and pulse until it is ground but it has some texture to it.
-Add ground chicken add all the ingredients to the parsley mixture, and mix well by hands.
+• In the food processor, add partially frozen chicken pieces and pulse until they are ground but have some texture.
+Add the ground chicken to the parsley mixture, and mix well by hand.

-• Combine the brushing solution well then moisten your hands and start shaping the kabobs.
+• Combine the brushing solution well, then moisten your hands and start shaping the chicken kofta mixture.

-• Brush kofta with the solution and bake or grill as directed below.
+• Brush chicken kofta kebabs with the solution and bake or cook on a grill pan or gas grill as directed below.

 💡 Amira's Tips